Quand

 it was not too far to Rue de la Pompe, and just a short distance

-to Rue des Acacias where I later lived in a studio.
-And it also
+to Rue des Acacias where I later had rented a studio.
+It also

-happened that at a very late time a bus driver would pick you
+happened that at a very late time a bus driver would pick me

 up when he had to return his bus to the garage.
-So you did not
+So I did not

 have to walk the last mile.
 Most busses were of the old fashioned,